Rajeswari87/Banking-Fraud-Analytics-Data-Engineering/README.md

 ---

 # 📌 Project Overview

-The **Unified Financial Risk Lakehouse** is an end-to-end Azure Data Engineering project that demonstrates how banking transaction data is ingested, transformed, stored, and visualized using the Medallion Architecture (Bronze → Silver → Gold).
+The **Banking Fraud Analytics - Unified Financial Risk Lakehouse** is an end-to-end Azure Data Engineering project that demonstrates how banking transaction data is ingested, transformed, stored, and visualized using the Medallion Architecture (Bronze → Silver → Gold).

 The solution uses **Azure Data Factory** for orchestration, **Azure Data Lake Storage Gen2** for storage, **Azure Databricks (PySpark)** for data processing, **Azure Synapse Analytics** as the enterprise data warehouse, and **Power BI** for interactive dashboards.